Sudan plane crash kills 32 including minister

 The plane went down in mountains around Talodi, a town in the border state of South Kordofan, while taking a delegation there to celebrate the Eid al-Fitr festival marking the end of the Muslim holy month of Ramadan, state news agency SUNA said.

-The report blamed the crash on "bad weather conditions" but did not give further details.

-The country's Guidance and Endowments (religious affairs) Minister Ghazi al-Sadeq was killed in the crash, along with Mahjoub Abdel Raheem Toutou, state minister for youth and sports, and Eissa Daifallah, state minister for tourism, antiquities and wildlife, it said.
+The country's Guidance and Endowments (religious affairs) Minister Ghazi al-Sadeq was killed in the crash, along with Mahjoub Abdel Raheem Toutou, the state's minister for youth and sports, and Eissa Daifallah, the state's minister for tourism, antiquities and wildlife, it said.

 Several people associated with the country's military, state security and state media also died in the crash, the agency added.

-Abdel Hafiz Abdel Rahim, a civil aviation spokesman, had earlier told Reuters 31 people had been killed including the crew, but had no other details of their identities.
+Abdel Hafiz Abdel Rahim, a civil aviation spokesman, had earlier told Reuters that 31 people had been killed including the crew, but had no details of their identities.

 The report did not say whether the plane involved belonged to state-owned Sudan Airways or another carrier.